ENCODE-DCC/rna-seq-pipeline/docs/reference.md

 ## Genome Reference Files

 Reference and index files can be downloaded from the [ENCODE Portal](https://www.encodeproject.org/search/?type=Reference&reference_type=index).
 These files are for human, and mouse will follow.
-Files that are needed are STAR Index, RSEM Index, Kallisto Index, Chromosome sizes file.
+Files that are needed are STAR Index, RSEM Index, Kallisto Index, chromosome sizes file.
 Links to required files are summarized in the table below.

 |Genome|Annotation Version|STAR|RSEM|Kallisto|Chr Sizes|
 |--------|:--------------:|----|----|--------|---------|